OpenCTI-Platform/docs/docs/usage/import-automated.md

 An ingestion manager run periodically in background, and for each running feeds:
 - fetches new data from the source.
 When data is paginated, fetches the next page
-- compose stix bundle for data and send them in queue to be processed by workers
+- compose a stix bundle for data and send it in queue to be processed by workers

 !!!
 Note on timeline of data ingestion from Taxii feed, CSV feed, and RSS feed.